BenTechCoder/fulltechsimgear/src/pages/resources.md

 <!--StartFragment-->

-So here is the first one that I personally used for my pedals and I will be putting a more detailed guide for these pedals.
+So here is the first one that I personally used for my pedals and I might be putting a more detailed guide for these pedals because I did not document the whole prosses.
 [E-Sim Racing Pedals : 3 Steps - Instructables](https://www.instructables.com/E-Sim-Racing-Pedals/)

 <!--EndFragment-->